La voix du bon Dieu

-La voix du bon Dieu is the debut studio album by Canadian singer Celine Dion.
-It was released in Quebec, Canada on 6 November 1981, through Super Étoiles and distributed by Trans-Canada Disques.
-The songs were produced by René Angélil, Eddy Marnay, and Daniel Hétu.
-The album includes Dion's debut single, "Ce n'était qu'un rêve", which peaked at number eight on the chart in Quebec.
+La voix du bon Dieu (lit.
+'Good Lord's voice') is the debut studio album by Canadian singer Celine Dion, released in Quebec, Canada, on 6 November 1981 through Super Étoiles and distributed by Trans-Canada Disques.
+Produced by René Angélil, Eddy Marnay, and Daniel Hétu, it contains original songs and covers of classic French chansons.
+The album includes Dion's debut single, "Ce n'était qu'un rêve", which reached number eight on the Quebec chart.

 Background and conception

-At age 12, Dion collaborated with her mother and brother Jacques to write and compose her first song, "Ce n'était qu'un rêve".
-They sent the recording to music manager René Angélil.
-He was moved by Dion's voice and decided to work with her.
-In 1981, Angélil mortgaged his home to fund Dion's first album.
-La voix du bon Dieu, released on 6 November 1981, includes songs produced by Angélil, Eddy Marnay, and Daniel Hétu.
-In addition to the new songs, the album includes three covers: Renée Lebas' "Tire l'aiguille", Berthe Sylva's "Les roses blanches", and "L'amour viendra", a French version of Dario Baldan Bembo's "Dolce fiore".
-La voix du bon Dieu has sold over 100,000 copies in Quebec, Canada.
-In 1982, Dion was nominated for Newcomer of the Year at the Félix Awards.
+At age 12, Dion co-wrote her first song, "Ce n'était qu'un rêve", with her mother and brother Jacques.
+A demo recording was sent to music manager René Angélil, who was impressed by Dion's vocal maturity and emotional delivery.
+Determined to launch her career, Angélil mortgaged his home to finance the production of her first album.
+La voix du bon Dieu includes original material written for Dion, along with three covers of well-known French songs: Renée Lebas's "Tire l'aiguille", Berthe Sylva's "Les roses blanches", and "L'amour viendra", a French adaptation of Dario Baldan Bembo's "Dolce fiore".
+Recording sessions took place in Boucherville and Longueuil, both located in the province of Quebec, Canada, where Dion worked closely with Eddy Marnay, one of France's most respected lyricists.

+Commercial performance

+Supported by Dion's debut single "Ce n'était qu'un rêve", the album sold over 100,000 copies in Quebec.
+Its popularity led to a 1983 reissue by Saisons.

+Accolades

+In 1982, Dion received a nomination for Newcomer of the Year at the Félix Awards.